kavinvalli/hashnode-blogs/cldboozbg000j09ladctn6iwz.md

 ## What does Typewind do?

-Typewind is built upon Tailwind CSS, and it provides a typesafe environment over it.
-The moment you run `npx typewind generate`, it generates types for you and thus enables you to work with autocomplete, prevent typos and much more.
+Typewind is a powerful utility-first CSS framework that combines the magic of Tailwind with the safety of Typescript.
+It provides a typesafe environment over Tailwind CSS, enabling developers to work with autocomplete, prevent typos, and catch errors at compile time.
+With zero runtime overhead, Typewind generates custom type definitions based on your app's `tailwind.config.js` file, making it a top choice for developers who value type-safety.
 Here's an example of how Typewind works:

 [https://twitter.com/Mokshit06/status/1617880004846825474](https://twitter.com/Mokshit06/status/1617880004846825474)